 Children experience feelings of nervousness, fear, or worry from time to time.
 These feelings are part of a normal response to a stressful situation.
-However, when they occur to such an extent that they interfere with normal life, an anxiety disorder may be the underlying cause.
+However, when they occur to such an extent that they interfere with normal life, an anxiety disorder (Homeopathy Treatment for Anxiety Disorder) may be the underlying cause.

 Childhood anxiety disorder may be manifested by symptoms such as extreme nervousness, inability to concentrate, poor school performance, and physical symptoms like nausea, heart palpitations, headache, shortness of breath, and sweating.
 Childhood anxiety disorder can be the result of a recent traumatic or high-stress event such as a move to a new home and school, divorce of the parents, death of a pet or a loved one, or it can have no obvious environmental or emotional basis at all.

 Anxiety disorder in children is treated most successfully when treatment begins early.
 Treating anxiety may include a combination of talk therapy, positive reinforcement, and in some cases medications.

 Anxiety disorder can be difficult to recognize, because symptoms are often attributed to other factors (like social anxiety).
 Signs of extreme nervousness and restlessness, an inability to concentrate, poor school performance, difficulty relating to peers, irritability, and physical complaints such as nausea, upset stomach and frequent headaches may indicate an anxiety disorder.

 Medical researchers have not yet fully uncovered the causes of anxiety disorder.
 There is some suggestion of a hereditary link, as anxiety and other mental disorders tend to run in families, and studies have located small differences in areas of the brain that influence anxiety.

 How to diagnose childhood anxiety disorder?